bronzehedwick/swiftglidden/content/page/hire-grant.md

 </h4>
 <h5>
   <center>
-Please use this form to submit a booking request.<br>
+Please use this form to get in touch or submit a quote/booking request.<br>

-I cannot confirm your event date until a deposit has been paid.<br>
+Please note I cannot confirm your event date until a deposit has been paid.<br>

 Thank you for being in touch!
   </center>